-To address this issue, Wilder Research conducted a pilot study to identify opportunities for mental health and behavioral patient care outside the hospital system, and to determine reasons for delays in the discharge of patients.
-This study, conducted at the request of the Minnesota Hospital Association, can inform policy and practice within the mental health infrastructure in Minnesota.
+To address this issue, Wilder Research conducted a pilot study in 2016 to identify opportunities for mental health and behavioral patient care outside the hospital system, and to determine reasons for delays in the discharge of patients.
+In March 2017, additional analysis was performed to quantify needed community resources to help mitigate these delays.
+This 2016 study and additional analysis, conducted at the request of the Minnesota Hospital Association, can inform policy and practice within the mental health infrastructure in Minnesota.
 The pilot may be replicated or expanded in the future if participating hospitals wish.

-For the study, Wilder Research collected data from 22 participating hospitals throughout Minnesota to measure:
+For the analysis, Wilder Research collected data from 22 participating hospitals throughout Minnesota to measure:

 - Inpatient hospital admissions: reasons for inpatient behavioral health hospital admissions in which a patient does not meet inpatient admission criteria or there is no lower intensity disposition option available (NoLIDOs) - Potentially avoidable days: reasons for days in inpatient behavioral health hospital care when a patient is stabilized and ready to be discharged, but is unable to be discharged.
-These patients still require some treatment, but no longer need hospital level care.
+These patients still require some treatment, but no longer need hospital level care. - Projected additional community resources to address inpatient PADs: The estimated number of community resources takes into account the estimated number of patients with inpatient psychiatric PAD days for each reason, as well as the average length of stay in each facility to account for the rate of patient turnover.
+These estimates were calculated for the top facility related delays.